 Yes.
-Any alternative experience that you wish to be considered by the PCC should be included in part B of the application form, if you believe that your alternative experience justifies consideration by the Practising Certificates Committee in support of your application.
+If you don't consider that you meet the technical criteria as set out but you have alternative experience that you wish to be considered, you should complete part B of the application form, if you believe that your alternative experience justifies consideration by the Practising Certificates Committee in support of your application.

-5. I am a Scheme Actuary Certificate holder and support the Scheme Actuary to three pension schemes.
+5 I am a Scheme Actuary Certificate holder and support the Scheme Actuary to three pension schemes.
 I also carry out corporate pension advisory work including a number of year end accounting valuations.
 Where on the form do I record corporate pension accounting work in support of my application?